gregbkr/kubernetes-ansible-logging-monitoring/README.md

 - satoshi.tech --> lb_node_ip

-Then for each services you will use, create a dns:
+Then for each services you will use, create a dns A record:

 - kibana.satoshi.tech --> lb_node_ip
 - grafana.satoshi.tech --> lb_node_ip